boguscoder/dietpi_setup/Readme.md

 ```
 pip3 install pms5003
 pip3 install RPi.GPIO
-pip3 install paho-mqtt
+pip3 install influxdb
 ```

-Next, you can run (manually or via cron) `real_aqi.py` to collect data and publish it to mqtt broker
+Next, you can run (manually or via cron) `real_aqi.py` to collect data and publish it to influxdb

 ---